ccneuro/ccneuro.github.io/announcement.md

 ---
 layout: page
-title: Positions for Phd student and postdoctoral researcher in neuroscience
+title: Phd student and postdoctoral researcher in neuroscience
 ---

 **PhD student and postdoctoral researcher in neuroscience**